 A slideshow is basically a group of images (slides) that rotate with different messages, typically situated at the top of a website home page.
 Here’s an example of one from the Siemens website…

 There are two reasons why business owners decide they want to include a slideshow…

 - They want to cram-in as much info as possible into one section of the website

 - They want some visual eye candy and think slideshows looks “cool”

-However, two recent studies have both concluded that slideshows don’t serve any useful function and certainly won’t help you to engage with your website visitors
+However, studies show that slideshows don’t serve any useful function and certainly won’t help you to engage with your website visitors.

 MISTAKE 3 – POORLY CONTRASTING FONTS